 The terms & conditions can be more legalese if you so desire, but it can be as simple as a bulleted list like the example above.
 At the end of the day, this is the time to ensure that you will get paid for the services that you provide.

 Design proposals are important.
 I chose my designers based on the proposals they sent me.
 They had all the elements mentioned above and clearly stated why I should work with them.
 They didn’t just copy and paste from another document and click send.
 I could tell they took the time to personalize it for me, Ethan Parry.
 In short, long stories and marketing copy don’t belong in a proposal.
+Use HolaBrief's Customisable Templates to help set up the first sections of your proposal.
+You can easily download them and print out as a PDF.
 Next time you find yourself preparing one, cut the fluff and be strategic.
 You’ll be grateful you did.